-Government guidelines recommend you do not leave your home unless it is essential for food, work, medical reasons or to exercise for 1 hour per day.
+Government guidelines recommend you do not leave your home unless it is essential for food, work, medical reasons or to exercise.
 Due to these guidelines we therefore do not recommend you visit the recycling sites around the district unless absolutely essential.

 Most everyday items can be recycled at the kerbside.
 Residents are encouraged to continue to use these services rather than making unnecessary journeys.

-All Household Waste Recycling Centres (HWRCs) run by North Yorkshire County Council are now closed until further notice.
-Whilst confined to home it may be tempting to spend time carrying out DIY or gardening projects, but residents are advised to avoid creating unnecessary waste until the HWRCs reopen.
+Household Waste Recycling Centres (HWRCs) run by North Yorkshire County Council have now re-opened, including the sites at Catterick Bridge and Leyburn.
+No trailers are allowed and social distancing measures must be adhered to.
+It may be tempting to spend time carrying out DIY or gardening projects, but residents are advised to avoid creating unnecessary waste.

 Can I still book a bulk refuse collection with the council?